Image

 “We are excited to bring this fun, family event to Saline,” said Parks and Recreation Director Sunshine Lambert.
 “If we find this event is as popular as we hope it is, we will be able to make this a staple for the Parks and Recreation department and bring it back each year.”

-Sunny, with a high of 89 and low of 61 degrees.
-Sunny in the morning, overcast overnight.
+Overcast , with a high of 38 and low of 30 degrees.
+Overcast for the morning, patchy rain nearby in the afternoon, partly cloudy in the evening, overcast overnight.